Ch0p1k3/PathPlanningAlgorithms-Dijkstra-Astar-/README.md

 To build and run the project you should have compiler on C++17 standart.

-The project can be build in two ways:
+The project should be built with CMake;
-- Using QtCreator and qmake;
-- Using CMake;

-When using QtCreator, you need to open the file `ASearch.pro` which is located in the directory` .../PathPlanningProject/Src/ `and set up the project with the required assembly kit.

-After selecting a project, you need to set the input file name as a command line argument.
-Use the file `.../ PathPlanningProject/Examples/example.xml` as a first example.
-To set command line arguments, go to the project launch settings and enter the desired file path in the "Command line parameters" field.

-When using CMake, building and launching can be done both from the command line and using various IDEs.
+Building and launching can be done both from the command line and using various IDEs.
 Below are the build and run scripts using the command line.

 ### Linux and Mac
 Release building: